janikowski-dev/Asset-Validator/README.md

 # Asset Validator

-AssetValidator is a cross-engine asset validation tool designed for game development pipelines.
+Asset Validator is a cross-engine asset validation tool designed for game development pipelines.

 Assets are exported from Unreal Engine to JSON and validated using a shared rule engine.
 Validation can be run via CLI (CI-friendly) or UI (human inspection).